discsim/frank/docs/quickstart.rst

 **e)** As in (d), zooming on the longer baselines. |br|
 **f)** Residuals between the binned data and the fit.
 The residuals' RMSE is given in the legend;
 note this is being increased by the residuals beyond the baseline at which the fit walks off the data. |br|
 **g)** As in (d), on a log scale.
-The positive and negative data and fit regions are distinguished since this is a log scale. |br|
+The positive and negative data and fit regions are distinguished since this is a log scale.
+On this scale it is more apparent that frank walks off the visibilities as their binned noise begins to grow strongly at :math:`\approx 4\ {\rm M}\lambda`. |br|
 **h)** The fit's reconstructed power spectrum, the prior on the fitted brightness profile.
 To see how this the fit to this dataset is sensitive to the prior, check out `this notebook <tutorials/prior_sensitivity_and_uncertainty.ipynb>`_. |br|
-**i)** The (binned) imaginary component of the visibilities. frank only fits the real component, so if Im(V) is large, it could indicate xx asymmetry in the disc xx that frank will average over.
+**i)** The (binned) imaginary component of the visibilities. frank only fits the real component, so if Im(V) is large, it could indicate azimuthal asymmetry in the disc that frank will average over.

 Test a fit's convergence
 ########################
 Once the fit has been performed, it's important to check its convergence.
 If `diag_plot=True` in the parameter file, frank produces a diagnostic figure to assess this.
-Using the fit from the above figure, the diagnostic plot looks like this.
+Using the fit from the above figure, the diagnostic plot looks like this,

 .. figure:: plots/AS209_continuum_frank_fit_diag.png
    :align: left